bolindoesros/loki_sim/docs/install_as_developer.md

 To select your preferred IDE, go to `Edit -> Preferences -> External Tools` and select either Visual Studio or VSCode as your external script editor.

-To track git changes, since we have many repositories (aka packages) in this project, it is recommended to open the entire `UnitySim` (the parent of the simulation) folder as a workspace in VSCode.
-This way, you can track changes across all repositories in one place, all in VSCode's Source Control tab.
+To track git changes, since we have multiple packages (submodules) in this project, it is recommended to open the entire `UnityMDS` (the root of the repository) folder as a workspace in VSCode.
+This way, you can track changes across all submodules in one place, all in VSCode's Source Control tab.

 ![](images/vscode_workspace.png)

-> Note: When you double click on a script in Unity, it will open the script in the folder of the simulation project (e.g., `UnityAuvSim`).
-This is different from opening the entire `UnitySim` folder as a workspace.
-You can still edit the script, but you will not be able to track git changes across all repositories in the Source Control tab.
-Hence, you can continue with this, and only open the entire `UnitySim` folder as a workspace when you want to track git changes and ready to commit.
+> Note: When you double click on a script in Unity, it will open the script in the context of the UnityMDS project.
+You can still edit the script, but for comprehensive git management across all submodules, open the entire `UnityMDS` folder as a workspace when you want to track git changes and are ready to commit.

 ### Git notes